Vehicle emissions control: Emission control system design

-The system iplementation (was to) be phased in over three years.
+The system implementation (was to) be phased in over three years.
 In the 1979 model year.
 California vehicles with 2.5, 2.8 and 3.5 liter engines will have a CLCC system.
 In 1980 model year, vehicles sold in California and 3.8 and 4.3 liter engines sold federally will have CLCC, and finally in the 1981 model year all passenger cars will have the system.
 California light and medium duty trucks may also use the c-4 system.
 While 1979 and 1980 systems are very similar, the 1981 system (2nd generation) will differ in that it may include additional engine control systems (i.e., electronic spark timing, idle speed control, etc.)